 24 Their study incorporated 17 low-income (LICs), 37 middle-income (MICs) and 21 high-income countries (HICs), using the World Bank classifications.
-They claim that this sample represents a regional balance as 19 European countries, 21 African countries, 11 Latin American, 2 North American and 21 countries from Asia and the Pacific were selected representing 85 per cent of the world's population, 85 per cent of the population currently (2010) living in poverty and 85 per cent of global greenhouse gas emissions (Scott and Lucci, 2015: 755).
+They claim that this sample represents a regional balance as 19 European countries, 21 African countries, 11 Latin American, 2 North American and 21 countries from Asia and the Pacific were selected representing 85 per cent of the world's population, 85 per cent of the world's GDP, 85 per cent of the population currently (2010) living in poverty and 85 per cent of global greenhouse gas emissions (Scott and Lucci, 2015: 755).